zackosowski/CSVault/Articles/CPU  (Central Processing Unit).md

 <span style="color: #7b6cd9; border: 2px solid #7b6cd9; padding: 3px">ACTIVITY</span>

 CPUs have been getting smaller and more powerful every year for decades.
 In fact, this progression is so predictable that it has a name; Moore's Law.
-Research Moore's Law online to learn more about the progression of CPU computational power over time.
+Read about [Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law) here to learn more about the progression of CPU computational power over time.

 <hr>